googol/pwa-slides/notes.md

 - Push notifications are great for informing about new promotions
 - Installing makes perfect sense for repeat users!
 This is already a very appy thing.

+# Service workers
+- A lot like shared workers
+  - Runs in separate context / thread -> separate globals
+  - Can communicate with all open pages of same origin
+  - Has no access to dom or sync apis, can access IDB etc
+  - In classic mode, can import other scripts via `importScripts`
+- except:
+  - Can (and will) be killed by the browser
+  - Has a special lifecycle: more on that later
+  - Has special superpowers: catch fetches, react to push notifications, handle timers

 ## SW fetch with hardcoded offline page
-- Just to show how to install a basic sw
 - for html requests: passthrough fetch, in catch return a hardcoded offline page

-## Cache API primer
-- Network first caching
+- how to install a basic sw

+## SW Scope

 ## SW install
 - install base assets to cache
+- cache-then-network handler

 ## SW activate
 - cleanup old cache

 ## SW lifecycle
+- first install: stops at active (wont take over)
 - update check on:
   - navigation into scope
   - wake up via push/sync event